aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Advice Taker

 McCarthy's final aim was to arrive at an implementation for "Advice Taker", a program he first described in his seminal paper from 1959: "Programs with Common Sense".
-The hypothetical program would be fed with data in the form of predicate calculus Well-formed formulas (WFFs) or "sentences", and it would be given a concrete goal to accomplish; it then would've had to reason from the premises it had available to arrive at a solution to the problem, drawing immediate conclusions from the premises and taking action in case the conclusions were found to be imperative sentences.
+The hypothetical program would be fed with data in the form of predicate calculus Well-formed formulas (WFFs) or "sentences", and it would be given a concrete goal to accomplish; it then would've had to reason from the premises it had available to arrive at a solution to the problem, drawing immediate conclusions from the premises and taking action in case the conclusions were found to be imperative sentences @mccarthy1959programs.

 The dummy problem McCarthy provides us with, in his paper, is about deducing the appropriate steps to get him (McCarthy) to the airport to catch a flight, given such premises as the fact that he (McCarthy) is currently at home, that he has a car, that the airport is in such and such a location, that the car can get him to distant places, etc...
 This might seem like a trivial problem (or perhaps non-problem) to any "non-feeble-minded human" to use McCarthy's own expression; but the difficulty associated to reliably automating this kind of "trivial" reasoning is what came to be known as: the problem of Common Sense in AI.

 In the process of developing a language to implement such program, McCarthy ended up with a very elegant set of language primitives.
-Lisp has pioneered an incredible number of innovations programmers still appreciate today; it came first at introducing recursion, conditional expressions (logical if), and dynamic (during run-time) allocation and deallocation of memory (with garbage collection).
+Lisp has pioneered an incredible number of innovations programmers still appreciate today; it came first at introducing recursion, conditional expressions (logical if), and dynamic (during run-time) allocation and deallocation of memory (with garbage collection) @lisproots, @sebesta2012concepts.

 === Recursion